 Re-Tail - Recycle Shop

 This is run by two alpacas named Reese and Cyrus.
-Players can sell items from your inventory to Lisa, and she will also deal with putting items up for sale, which acts as a replacement for the Auction House in Animal Crossing: City Folk.
+Players can sell items from your inventory to Reese, and she will also deal with putting items up for sale, which acts as a replacement for the Auction House in Animal Crossing: City Folk.
 Unlike the auction house though, items can be offered and bought anytime rather than on specific dates.
 The player and other villagers may purchase items on display; if a villager is inside the store, it is possible to influence them into making a purchase.
 The second part of the store is run by Cyrus, who customizes furniture.
 Players can substitute the fabric of a something by choosing from Cyrus' wares or from a player-created pattern, as well as change the color and style of the piece of furniture.

 The Police Station